gvwilson/thirdbit/_posts/2024/2024-01-20-the-moon-and-tears.md

-I wish sometimes that I'd known him as he was then—when he read Clarke and Asimov in paperback and watched *Star Trek* (but only when no other adults were in the room) and believed, as so many of his generation believed, that his children could build a better world and reach the stars.
+I wish sometimes that I'd known him as he was then—when he read Clarke and Asimov in paperback and watched *Star Trek* (but only when no other adults were in the room) and believed, as so many of his generation did, that his children could reach the stars.

 Time to make another cup of tea.
 If you came in peace, be welcome;